 Scientists are already aware of several coronaviruses circulating in animals that have not yet been passed to humans.
 COVID-19, meanwhile, is a 'novel' coronavirus, meaning it is a new strain and has not been previously identified in humans.

 The coronavirus is named for the fact the scientists that first looked at the virus under a microscope (back in 1968) thought that it resembled a "solar crown", the ring of gas that surrounds a sun.

 Where did the virus come from?

-The virus originated in Wuhan, a city of 11 million people in the central Chinese province of Hubei.
-Months on, the majority of the deaths - over 3,000 - have been in Hubei, while 51,553 people in the province have recovered, according to the Chinese authorities.
+The virus originated in Wuhan, a city of 11 million people in the central Chinese province of Hubei and most of the more than 3,300 deaths officially communicated by the country have been in the province.

 It is believed that the virus was transmitted via bats and that its epicentre was the Wuhan Huanan Seafood Wholesale Market.
-But the World Health Organization (WHO) has also suggested that the virus could have originated in pangolins, also known as scaly anteaters, an endangered species that is used in Chinese medicine.
+But the WHO has also suggested that the virus could have originated in pangolins, also known as scaly anteaters, an endangered species that is used in Chinese medicine.

 Genetically, the new virus is 80% similar to SARS, which spread rapidly in 2002 and 2003 and killed 800 people.

 This new virus can, in more severe cases, cause pneumonia, severe acute respiratory syndrome and kidney failure.

 Common signs of the infection include respiratory symptoms, fever, cough, shortness of breath and breathing difficulties.